raymondEhlers/aliceDockerCVMFS/README.md

 ##### Linux

 Sharing files with the host is natively supported in Docker.
-However, the user id (uid) of the user in the Docker container does not match that of your user.
+However, the user id (`uid`) of the user in the Docker container does not match that of your user.
 So any files created in the Docker container would not have the proper permissions.
-Consequently, we need to change the uid of the container.
+Consequently, we need to change the `uid` of the container.

 This approach is outline [here](https://denibertovic.com/posts/handling-permissions-with-docker-volumes/).
-It explains it in detail, but roughly, we pass the uid of the host user to the container, which then creates a new user and switches to it.
-Note that this process is not required for Mac OS X, since `nfs` remaps the uid (see above), but it also doesn't hurt, and it allows for a consistent approach (otherwise we would likely need a different image for each platform).
+It explains it in detail, but roughly, we pass the `uid` of the host user to the container, which then creates a new user and switches to it.
+Note that this process is not required for Mac OS X, since `nfs` remaps the `uid` (see above), but it also doesn't hurt, and it allows for a consistent approach (otherwise we would likely need a different image for each platform).

 Note that in principle user namespaces are perfectly suited for this issue.
 However, there are a few problems:

 1. User namespaces are not compatible with privileged containers, which are required for the way that CVMFS is currently mounted.
-2. The sub uids don't map in the host correctly.
+2. The sub `uids` don't map in the host correctly.
 So the permissions still seem wrong.
 For more information, see (for example) [here](https://stackoverflow.com/q/35291520).

 These may be resolved quickly, but they are still very new in Docker as of Feb 2016, so there is not a tremendous amount of information about them yet.

 #### Docker Volume

 We want to store the CVMFS data persistently to save time on cached data.
 This command will store the data persistently in what Docker calls volumes.
-The CVMFS cache is set to uset at most 16.5 GB (15 GB + 10% for overhead).
+The CVMFS cache is set to use at most 16.5 GB (15 GB + 10% for overhead).

 ```bash
 # The CVMFS data will be cached so that it will run faster